Follow lockout/tagout procedures

 Every day, millions of workers are on sites where machines or equipment directly expose them to serious injury if hazardous energy is not properly controlled.
 Unfortunately, failure to follow their company’s lockout/tagout procedures puts many of these workers at risk.
 Year after year, one of the top OSHA violations is failing to comply with lockout/tagout standards to control hazardous energy.

-In the event of the need to de-energize, all workers on site should be notified of the lockout/tagout before shutting down equipment using their normal stopping process.
-Equipment should be isolated from all energy sources and any stored energy released, and only then can controls be locked out with assigned locks and tags.
-Make sure that no personnel are exposed before testing if energy is still supplying the equipment; if not, return it to an “off” state.
-Only now can service or maintenance be safely performed.
-Once complete, remove the lockout devices and notify all employees.
+In the event of the need to de-energize, notify all on-site workers of the lockout/tagout.
+Before shutting down equipment, use their normal stopping process.
+Isolate equipment from all energy sources and release stored energy.
+Lock out controls with assigned locks and tags.
+Ensure no personnel are exposed before testing if energy still supplies the equipment.
+If not, return it to an “off” state.
+Only then can service or maintenance be safely performed.

 Always wear PPE